fyhou/CS_Projects/CS354/lab4/README.txt

 Additionally, I wrote a loop that dequeues all left over sender processes that are waiting on the receiver and wakes them up if the receiver is killed so the system doesn't hang in kill.c.
-Also, when a blocked sender is killed, it remains in the senderqueue of a receiver with its message still in tact so the receiver can still receive the message.
-This was done because the lab spec says "that messages should not be lost".
+Also, when a blocked sender is killed, it remains in the senderqueue of a receiver, but its sndflag field is set to FALSE, so the receiver knows to ignore it and get another blocked sender from the queue.
+If no other blocked senders exist, it behaves like receive().